Jeremy Lin: Rise of "Linsanity" (2011–2012)

 On February 14, with less than a second remaining in the game, Lin made a game-winning three-pointer in the Knicks' 90–87 win over Toronto.
 The basket was so amazing to the Lakers watching on television that veteran player Metta World Peace ran past reporters shouting "Linsanity!
 Linsanity!" and waving his hands above his head.
 Lin became the first NBA player to score at least 20 points and have seven assists in each of his first five starts.
-Lin scored a total of 89, 109, and 136 points in his first three, four, and five career starts, respectively; all three totals are the most by any player since the merger between the American Basketball Association (ABA) and the NBA in 1976–77.
+Lin scored a total of 89, 109, and 136 points in his first three, four, and five career starts, respectively; all three totals at the time were the most by any player since the merger between the American Basketball Association (ABA) and the NBA in 1976–77.